 Accounting Principles: The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").

-Adopted Accounting Pronouncements: The Foundation has implemented all applicable accounting pronouncements with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") that are in effect as of September 30, 2020 and 2019 including the accounting pronouncement discussed below.
+Adopted Accounting Pronouncements: The Foundation has implemented all applicable accounting pronouncements within the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") that are in effect as of September 30, 2021 and 2020.